valkyrix/Deep-Red-Framework/README.md

-### Dissertation Status *updated daily*:
-* completed thesis, lit review might be too short @ 700 words :(

-#### Unable to decide between the following titles:

-* Implementing Machine Learning techniques to construct a Red Teaming solution
-* Constructing a Vulnerability Clusterer using applied Machine Learning techniques
-* Constructing a Vulnerability Clusterer with applied Machine Learning
-* Vulnerability IP clustering with applied Machine Learning
-* Differential IP clustering with applied Machine Learning
+### changelog 6:39am 4th May 17
+* changed background colour of GUI to white, its more pleasing to the eyes.
+* implemented fix for bug when user runs manual mode without specifying cluster amount on kmeans.
+It crashes 1/5 times but works otherwise.
+I assume this is due to the problem of time stepping and can probably be fixed by sleeping threads at a certain point, or by the gap statistic returning very large cluster numbers.
+* fixed manual mode in general, works as intended now.
+* improved general efficiency
+* ~~BUG: when using automatic mode and gap statistic is selected by the algorithm, the centroids will not be displayed correctly on the basic clusterings although the combined clustering will function as intended.~~ FIXED

-* Differential IP clustering for Vulnerability Detection using applied Machine Learning
+## Differential IP clustering for Vulnerability Detection using applied Machine Learning

-the last of which describes the project best but is very long.
-## [insert title here]

 #### Clustering Model